About the Department

-The department’s undergraduate B.A. in Journalism and Media Communication is nationally accredited by the Accrediting Council on Education in Journalism and Mass Communications.
-The contemporary curriculum prepares students for careers in a wide variety of media communication disciplines.
-Students also participate in a structured internship program with professional media organizations or a tailored student media practicum with professional advisers.
+The department’s undergraduate B.A. in Journalism and Media Communication offers a contemporary curriculum.
+Students prepare for careers in a wide variety of media communication professions, including, but not limited to journalism, public relations, advertising, media production, science writing, publication and web design, media management, and media entrepreneurship.
+Students also participate in a structured internship program with professional media organizations, and/or a tailored student media practicum with professional advisers.

 The department maintains a strong relationship with the Rocky Mountain Student Media Corporation.
-More than 300 students annually work in Student Media to publish a daily newspaper and website, operate a full-time radio station, produce daily television programming, publish a quarterly magazine, and create video programs for clients.
+More than 300 students annually work in Student Media to publish an award winning newspaper and website, operate a full-time radio station, produce daily television programming, publish a quarterly magazine, and create video programs for clients.

-Approximately 50 master’s students participate in our M.S. in Public Communication and Technology.
-The department’s Ph.D. in Public Communication and Technology focuses on the role of information in the public’s understanding of contemporary issues and the impact of communication technology in people’s lives.
-Both programs offer significant financial and tuition support through graduate teaching and graduate research assistantships.
+Approximately 50 master’s students participate in our M.S. program in Journalism and Media Communication as well as our Ph.D. program in Public Communication and Technology.
+These campus-based programs focus on the role of information in the public’s understanding of contemporary issues and the impact of communication technology in people’s lives.
+Both programs offer significant financial and tuition support through graduate teaching, and research assistantships.

 On average, five doctoral students are admitted each year.
 They complete advanced coursework and seminars in communication theory, research methods, and technology-related topics, as well as a complementary discipline outside the department.
 Students demonstrate their proficiency by completing comprehensive written qualifying exams and by conducting a rigorous independent research project that is presented and defended in a dissertation.